Frequently Asked Questions

 - designing an educational aid

 - Undertaking research to support exhibitions and projects

 What if I would like to do a placement after the programme ends, can you help me find one?

 We can certainly put you in touch with the relevant organisations though we do not directly organise placements for participants

 Does the fee include my flights to and from the UK?

 No, your fee does not cover your travel to and from the start and end of the programmes.

 How luxurious is our accommodation?

 Your accommodation will be clean and serviceable but you should not expect it to be luxurious.
-You can usually expect to be sharing a room with one or two other people for the majority of the time.
+You can usually expect to be sharing a room with one or two other people.

 How will we travel around Bath to the various historic sites?